 The dragon turtle symbol is very popular in classical, or traditional feng shui schools.
 You can find it in most feng shui shops, as well as in any Chinatown.
 From small souvenirs in cheap metal finish material to beautifully carved jade statues, this unusual dragon turtle image is always associated with feng shui, and it has specific meanings and uses.

 The dragon turtles cure is a classical feng shui cure, which basically means it has its deep roots in culturally specific Chinese symbology and folklore.

-There are many attributes assigned to the dragon turtles cure—from attracting wealth to protection to improving career.
+There are many attributes assigned to the dragon turtle cure—from attracting wealth to offering protection to improving one's career.
 To understand this cure, let's look at its specific energies.

 So, a combination of two celestial animals logically makes for a more powerful force, especially for a person who grew up in a traditional Chinese household and is very familiar with these symbols.

-The energy of the dragon is associated with courage, auspiciousness and good luck; it is one of the most powerful symbols in traditional feng shui.
+The energy of the dragon is associated with courage, auspiciousness, and good luck; it is one of the most powerful symbols in traditional feng shui.

 The best material for your dragon turtle will depend on the bagua area you want to place it in.
 Look into the five feng shui elements and their correspondence with bagua in order to make the best choice.